kyma-project/website/content/blog-posts/2019-09-09-release-notes-1.5/index.md

 <!-- overview -->

 See the overview of all changes in this release:
-- [API Gateway](#api-gateway) - Kubernetes-native client registration with the Hydra Maester controller, new API Gateway controller in the Incubator
+- [API Gateway](#api-gateway) - Kubernetes-native client registration with the Hydra Maester controller, new API Gateway controller
 - [Application Connector](#application-connector) - Fix for invalid arguments order in the Connector Service header parser
 - [Console](#console) - Namespace-level addons configurations
 - [Documentation](#documentation) - Improved monitoring tutorials, Telepresence guide, troubleshooting guides for the Application Connector